 - Medical Malpractice.
 Doctors, nurses, and other members of a patient’s care team are supposed to be on the same page when it comes to delivering a baby and ensuring the baby and mother get the care they need to be as healthy as possible.
 Miscommunication, inexperience, and general neglect contribute to birth injuries.

 To ensure you receive the compensation you need after a birth injury, your claim will need to prove you were wronged.
 First, we’ll establish the existence of a doctor-patient relationship.
-Then we’ll explain your injuries and prove how they were caused by negligence with the help of a medical expert.
+Then we’ll explain your injuries and prove how they were caused by negligence with a medical expert’s help.
 After that, we’ll be able to show what you’re owed and ensure that is what you are awarded.

 Recovering Compensation for Birth Injuries in Illinois

 Filing a birth injury claim allows your family to recover the money you’ve lost as a result of your child’s injury.
 We’ll conduct a thorough investigation to determine what you’ve lost, so when we seek compensation it will give you what you need to move forward.